einstin88/tfip-assessment-3/README.md

 > To check if the application can boot up without errors before you add any of your fancy functions into it.

-It's easy to forget one or few properties, or using an old connection string, so it's a good idea to check if you have set them correctly at the start.
+It's easy to forget to add necessary properties, or to update an old connection string when we reuse them, it's a good idea to check if you have set them correctly at the start.
 You may also want to check if the connection to the DB hosted on the cloud is working.

 So, don't wait until you have implemented everything to start your server.
 DevTools automatically helps you to restart the server every time you make changes to your code.[^2]